 Information security jobs remain in high demand.
 IT organizations, consulting firms, and government agencies are hiring for cybersecurity jobs due to ongoing fears around hacking and security breaches.

 The rapid growth in the number of internet-connected devices has driven a need for defense against new and emerging cyber threats.
-To meet this need, recruitment for information security specialists is happening at an aggressive pace.
+To meet this need, recruitment for information security specialists is happening aggressively.

-This article looks at some of the most sought after jobs in the information security domain in the coming years and highlights skills you should acquire to find a dream job in this sector.
+This article looks at some of the most sought-after jobs in the information security domain in the coming years and highlights the skills you’ll need to land a dream job in this sector.

 Is the information security job market saturated?